msg43/Knowledge_Chipper/README.md

 **🎛️ Access These Settings:**
 1. Open the Knowledge System desktop app
-2. Go to "Audio Transcription" tab
+2. Go to "Local Transcription" tab
 3. Find "Quality vs Performance Controls" in the Settings section
 4. Configure retry behavior and maximum attempts
 5. Settings are saved automatically for future sessions